Chips Mackinolty: Journalist

 As well as graphic design, Mackinolty worked as a correspondent for newspapers, including the Sydney Morning Herald, The Age, The Australian and The Bulletin.
 He has been an occasional correspondent for Crikey, particularly its arts section, and has also contributed articles to The Monthly.

+Awards

+Along with colleague Therese Ritchie, in 2000 Mackinolty was a joint winner with Bede Tungatalum, of the Fremantle Print Award.

+In 2010 he won the 4th Togart Award worth $15,000, for Contemporary Visual Art.

-Exhibitions and awards
+Exhibitions

-Work in the 1990s included a controversial exhibition of posters with colleague Therese Ritchie If you see this exhibition you'll know we have been murdered which was attacked by the then CLP government (1998).
-Along with Ritchie, in 2000 he was a joint winner with Bede Tungatalum, of the Fremantle Print Award.
+Work in the 1990s included a controversial exhibition of posters with Ritchie, entitled If you see this exhibition you'll know we have been murdered, which was criticised by the CLP government in 1998.

-In 2010, again with Therese Ritchie, he held a retrospective at Charles Darwin University, Not Dead Yet.
-In the same year he won the 4th Togart Award worth $15,000, for Contemporary Visual Art.
-He continues to exhibit art in the Northern Territory, interstate and internationally.
+In 2010, again with Ritchie, he held a retrospective at Charles Darwin University, Not Dead Yet.

 His 2016 exhibition The Wealth of the Land was launched in Palermo, Sicily.

+As of 2017 he was continuing to exhibit art in the Northern Territory, interstate, and internationally.